 Here in Paddy Power’s latest Demystifying Racing guide, we look at the late Queen’s racehorses, what’s happened to them now, and how they’ve fared down the years…

 WELCOME TO PADDY POWER NEWS!

-How many racehorses does the Queen own?
+How many racehorses did the Queen own?

-What famous racehorses has the Queen owned?
+What famous racehorses did the Queen own?